zamanianlab/ZamanianLabDocs/docs/protocols/Molecular_Biology/Sanger_Sequencing/Sanger_Sequencing.md

     | Water   | to 20 µL |
     |**Total** | 20 µL   |

-    **Note:** 99% of the problems that arise during a sequencing reaction arise from including two primers instead of 1.
-Remember that a PCR takes 2 primers but a sequencing reaction only takes 1, so you will have 2X as many reactions if you plan to sequence in both directions.
+    **Note:** If a problem arises during sequencing, it is very likely that two primers were inadvertently used instead of 1.
+A PCR takes 2 primers but a sequencing reaction only takes 1, so you will have 2X as many reactions if you plan to sequence in both directions.

 2. Run the following thermocycler program: